chenchenzong/chenchenzong.github.io/_news/announcement_4.md

 related_posts: false
 ---

-One first-author paper was accepted by AAAI'24 (CCF-A).
+One first-author paper was accepted by AAAI'24 (CCF-A, Oral).